Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials

 Thus, the NGF model needs to be calibrated using data from both velocity-driven and stress-driven DEM simulations, so as to correctly predict the characteristics of both the flowing regime and the transition between arrested and flowing states.
 However, the critical stress ratio for flow onset observed in the stress-driven simulations is highly stochastic, while the limiting local rheology \eqref{eq:LocalRheologyNonmonotonic} of the model predicts a deterministic value $\mu_\mathrm{s}^*$. {To reconcile this apparent contradiction, we note that because continuum models in general aim to reproduce the ensemble-average behavior of the discrete system across all possible realizations, we expect our NGF model to predict onset of flow so long as any measurable region of the space of ensembles initiates flow.
 With this in mind,} we therefore reduce the stochastic critical stress from DEM to a unique deterministic value that represents the \textit{lowest achievable} starting stress of the system as follows.
 For each realization, we first define $\mu_\mathrm{start}$ as the observed $\mu_\mathrm{w}$ when $I_\mathrm{w}$ last exceeds $10^{-3}$ during stress increase.
-We then assume that the stochastic $\mu_\mathrm{start}$ values are uniformly distributed over a finite range (bounded from below by the lowest achievable starting stress), which allows us to fit a linear function to their cumulative distribution (CDF), shown in Figure \ref{fig:Calibration}(c).
+We then assume that the ensemble of stochastic $\mu_\mathrm{start}$ values follows a uniform probability distribution over a finite range (bounded from below by the lowest achievable starting stress), which allows us to fit a linear function to their cumulative distribution (CDF), shown in Figure \ref{fig:Calibration}(c).
 An estimate for the lowest achievable $\mu_\mathrm{start}$ is given by the $x$-intercept of the fitted CDF, which we thus assign to $\mu_\mathrm{s}^* = 0.2724$.
 Finally, we show in Appendix \ref{app:SizeEffectsSimplePlaneShear} that the distribution of stochastic $\mu_\mathrm{start}$ values barely changes for smaller nominal heights $H = 25d$ and $10d$, which supports our methodology of calculating the local yield stress ratio $\mu_\mathrm{s}^*$ predicted by the model using stress-driven simulations at $H = 50d$.